babelouest/glewlwyd/README.md

-# Glewlwyd Oauth 2 authentication server
+# Glewlwyd SSO server

 [![Build Status](https://travis-ci.com/babelouest/glewlwyd.svg?branch=master)](https://travis-ci.com/babelouest/glewlwyd)

-Single Sign On [Oauth 2](https://oauth.net/2/) authentication server.
+Single Sign On authentication server.

 This is the development branch for the next release 2.0.
 The next release is currently under development.